benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 [^ccc-group]:
     named after the
     [code/creativity/culture](https://cs.anu.edu.au/code-creativity-culture/)
-    (c/c/c) research group that I lead, which already has some sort of a name around the place and might be useful for "branding" this activity
+    (c/c/c) research group that I lead, which already has some name recognition around the place and will be useful for "branding" this activity

 ### Problems to be addressed